sam-im/Kollaps/kollaps/kollaps-wasm-runtime/README.md

 # Default WASI runtime for `kollaps-wasm`
-This crate implements the default WASI runtime for `kollaps-wasm` using `wasmtime` with wasi-preview-2 and inherit-networking allowed by default.
+This crate implements the default WASI runtime used by `kollaps-wasm` to run WASM modules compiled to `wasi-preview-2`.

-## Usage
+By default the runtime is set to allow host-side networking using the flag `inherit-networking` of `wasmtime`.

+The only required argument is the path to the WASM module you want to run.
-- Run `./kollaps-wasm-runtime -h` to see the available options.
+Run `./kollaps-wasm-runtime -h` to see the available options.

+## Example
-- Run `./kollaps-wasm-runtime module.wasm` to run the WASM module specified by the path `module.wasm`.
+Run `./kollaps-wasm-runtime path/to/module.wasm` to run the WASM module named `module.wasm`.